Universal topological quantum computing via double-braiding in SU(2) Witten-Chern-Simons theory: Introduction

 Recall that the braid group on $n$ strands $B_n$ has the standard generators $\sigma_1, \cdots,\sigma_{n-1}$ (see Sec. \ref{sec:TQC_review}). $B_n$ acts on the space of $n$ identical anyons of certain type where $\sigma_i$ corresponds to a counterclockwise braiding the $i$-th and $(i+1)$-th anyon.
 We call $\sigma_i^2$ a \emph{double-braiding}, and it corresponds to moving the $i$-th anyon counterclockwise around the $(i+1)$-th anyon and returning to its original position in the end.
 See Figure \ref{fig:braiding_vs_double_braiding}.
 More generally, any braid in the group generated by the $\sigma_i^2\ '$s is also called a double-braiding.
 Specializing to the case of one qubit $V^{\tau\tau\tau}_{\tau}$ in $\bfSU(2)_k$ with $k \geq 3$, $k \neq 4, \ 8$, while \cite{freedman2002two} states that the image of $B_3$ under $\rho_k$ is dense in $U(V^{\tau\tau\tau}_{\tau})$, we prove that the image of the subgroup of double-braidings alone is dense in $U(V^{\tau\tau\tau}_{\tau})$.

 Our result is of significance in several aspects.
-Firstly, it is mathematically stronger than the theorem of \cite{freedman2002two} adapted to one qubit, and may review some hidden structure in the representations of the braid group.
-Secondly, it generalizes the work of \cite{cui2019search} where the Fibonacci anyon was shown to be universal by double-braidings, which corresponds to the case $k=3$ here.
+Firstly, it is mathematically stronger than the theorem of \cite{freedman2002two} adapted to one qubit, and may reveal some hidden structure in the representations of the braid group.
+Secondly, although our result is stated only for one qubit, it is not too much restricted, as any entangling 2-qubit gate plus 1-qubit gates are universal for quantum computing.
+Thirdly, our result generalizes the work of \cite{cui2019search} where the Fibonacci anyon was shown to be universal by double-braidings, which corresponds to the case $k=3$ here.
 Moreover, using the double-braiding-universality of the Fibonacci anyon, the authors in \cite{cui2019search} provided an elegant, exponentially fast algorithm to produce entangling leakage-free 2-qubit gates which are necessary for universal quantum computing on multi-qubits.
 With the result in the current paper, the algorithm of \cite{cui2019search} can be straightforwardly adapted to other $\bfSU(2)_k$.
-Thirdly, from a physical point of view, double-braidings have the advantage that at each step only one anyon needs to move, it needs to move at most to the vicinity of its nearest neighbour, and it returns to its own position immediately after the move.
+Fourthly, from a physical point of view, double-braidings have the advantage that at each step only one anyon needs to move, it needs to move at most to the vicinity of its nearest neighbor, and it returns to its own position immediately after the move.
 Hence, there is no need to track the positions of the involved anyons.
-It should be noted the group of double-braidings is strictly smaller than the pure braid group which consists of braids where the anyons return to their own positions \emph{eventually}.
+This approach mitigates the errors associated with the control of anyons, and simplifies the operations on them, thereby potentially reducing the experimental challenges in realizing topological quantum computing.
+It should be noted that the group of double-braidings is strictly smaller than the pure braid group consisting of braids where anyons return to their positions \emph{eventually}.